bookmate game

 Homeostasis refers to the body’s automatic efforts to maintain a constant, normal state of the blood stream.

-• Vlad Shvetsciteerde uitvorig jaar
+• Vlad Shvetsciteerde uit2 jaar geleden

 If we were to use the word ‘sick’ in this way, we should then also have to face squarely the relations of man to his society.
 One clear implication of our definition would be that (1) since a man is to be called sick who is basically thwarted, and (2) since such basic thwarting is made possible ultimately only by forces outside the individual, then (3) sickness in the individual must come ultimately from sickness in the society.
 The ‘good’ or healthy society would then be defined as one that permitted man’s highest purposes to emerge by satisfying all his prepotent basic needs.

-• Vlad Shvetsciteerde uitvorig jaar
+• Vlad Shvetsciteerde uit2 jaar geleden

 Any thwarting or possibility of thwarting of these basic human goals, or danger to the defenses which protect them, or to the conditions upon which they rest, is considered to be a psychological threat.
 With a few exceptions, all psychopathology may be partially traced to such threats.
 A basically thwarted man may actually be defined as a ‘sick’ man, if we wish.